 - Roasting: This also produces very good asparagus, but takes too much time.
 You’ll need to wait for the oven to preheat to hot enough temperatures (400 F or higher), and then it will take another 10 to 20 minutes to bake.

-- Grilling: This yields a very flavorful asparagus, but I find it is a hassle in getting out my grill and cleaning it later.
+- Grilling: This yields a very flavorful asparagus, but I find it is a hassle to get out the grill and clean it later.
 The cooking time is comparable to the sauté method.

-- Steaming/Simmering: You can use the steaming method if you have a steamer basket, which yields results similar to simmering asparagus.
-This method is fast (only a few minutes to cook) and yields juicy and tender asparagus, but lacks in flavor compared to the sauté method.
+- Steaming/Simmering: You can use the steaming method if you have a steamer basket, which produces results similar to simmering asparagus.
+This method is fast (only a few minutes to cook) and yields juicy and tender asparagus, but lacks flavor compared to the sauté method.

-- Microwave: This method works well if you’re in a pinch and is fast, but my microwaved asparagus never reached a tender-crisp texture and wasn’t very flavorful.
+- Microwave: This fast method works well if you’re in a pinch, but my microwaved asparagus never reached a tender-crisp texture and wasn’t very flavorful.